-Permeable paving is proposed for road and footpath areas to intercept runoff.
+Unlined permeable paving is proposed for driveway and parking areas to intercept runoff.
 Suitable aggregate materials (angular gravels with suitable grading as per CIRIA, 2015) will improve water quality due to their filtration capacity and usually work to a 30% porosity.
 A geotextile layer will be required for paving underlain by aggregate material to intercept silt/particles.
 Permeable pavements are multi-layered surfacing systems.
 The surface layer is constructed out of permeable material allowing infiltration of water through gaps along its surface.
 A geomembrane isolates stored water from the surrounding soil, especially in contaminated areas and a geotextile layer prevents clogging and damage to the geo-cellular modules.

-The geotextile layer works to intercept silt/particles flowing through the system via direct rainfall, or through vehicle use deposited onto the access road and driveways and into the permeable paving.
+The geotextile layer works to intercept silt/particles flowing through the system via direct rainfall, or through vehicle use deposited onto the car park area and into the permeable paving.
 The majority of silt would be trapped within the top 30mm of the joining material between the paving blocks.
 Rainfall flowing into the permeable paving directly from the development roof/rainwater butts would not contain enough volumes of silt and or particles to cause blockage so will be fed directly into underlying porous substrate via rainwater pipes.
-Downpipes from the development roofs/rainwater butts should extend through the paving for c.5 meters to divert roof run-off away from building foundations.
-Paving could also implement an impermeable liner close to the building or creating a separate compartment within the permeable sub-base close to the building to further divert attenuated water away from building foundations.
+Paving could implement an impermeable liner close to the building or creating a separate compartment within the permeable sub-base close to the building to further divert attenuated water away from building foundations.